openquantumhardware/qick/README.md

 # QICK: Quantum Instrumentation Control Kit

-The QICK is a kit of firmware and software to use the Xilinx RFSoC as to control quantum systems.
+The QICK is a kit of firmware and software to use the Xilinx RFSoC to control quantum systems.

 It consists of:
-* Firmware for the ZCU111 RFSoC evaluation board.
+* Firmware for the ZCU111 and ZCU216 RFSoC evaluation boards
 * The `qick` Python package
 * [A quick start guide](quick_start) for setting up your board and running a Jupyter notebook example
 * [Jupyter notebook examples](qick_demos) demonstrating usage

 Note: The firmware and software here is still very much a work in progress.
 This is an alpha release.
-We strive to be consistent with the APIs but can not guarantee backwards compatibility.
+We strive to be consistent with the APIs but cannot guarantee backwards compatibility.

 Download and Installation